autonomousvision/sdfstudio/docs/sdfstudio-methods.md

 ## Tri-plane

-The 3D position is first mapped to three orthogonal planes, using bi-linear interpolation to retreive a feature vector for each plane which are concatenated as as input to the MLP.
+The 3D position is first mapped to three orthogonal planes, using bi-linear interpolation to retrieve a feature vector for each plane which are concatenated as input to the MLP.
 To use a tri-plane representation on VolSDF, run the following command:

 ```
 ns-train volsdf --pipeline.model.sdf-field.use-grid-feature True  --pipeline.model.sdf-field.encoding-type tri-plane sdfstudio-data --data YOUR_DATA